chaitanyadwivedii/3D-Attention-is-All-You-Need/README.md

 In our work, we introduced changes to LXMERT to allow for video-question answering.
 To deal with the challenge of comprehending temporal context along with cross-modal connections, we included the SlowFast net here.
-For further details, refer to the project report at the end.
+For further details, refer to [1].

 ## RESULT
 Beats the state of art accuracy [4] by **5.2%**.